 Professional Development Opportunities

-The Office of Graduate and Professional Studies strives to promote and expand opportunities for graduate students to engage in professional development activities that will prepare them for their future careers- whether in academia, industry, government, non-profit organizations or elsewhere.
+The Graduate and Professional School strives to promote and expand opportunities for graduate students to engage in professional development activities that will prepare them for their future careers- whether in academia, industry, government, non-profit organizations or elsewhere.
 These activities help graduate students develop professional skills to complement the discipline specific knowledge gained in their degree program.
-OGAPS has identified four key skill areas for graduate student professional development to guide programming and resources.
+The Graduate and Professional School has identified four key skill areas for graduate student professional development to guide programming and resources.
 Click here to learn more about the Texas A&M Professional Development Skill Areas.

 04/02/2020 Update: Professional Development Resources While Working Remotely